Koh Tao Diving Tours

 Sail Rock is located between Koh Tao and Koh Phangan and is considered one of the best dive sites in the Gulf of Thailand.
 The site features a massive granite pinnacle that rises from the seabed to above the surface.

-The most famous feature of Sail Rock is the Chimney, a vertical swim-through that begins at around 18 metres and exits near the shallow reef.
+The most famous feature of Sail Rock is the Chimney, a vertical swim-through that begins at around 18 metres and exits in shallow water.

 The site attracts enormous schools of fish and offers spectacular underwater scenery, making it a must-dive location for divers visiting Koh Tao.